Yuki Tanaka (voice actress)

-Yuki Tanaka (田中 有紀, Tanaka Yuki) is a Japanese voice actress and singer from Tokyo, affiliated with Style Cube.
+Yuki Tanaka (田中 有紀, Tanaka Yuki) is a Japanese voice actress and singer from Tokyo, affiliated with Asleben.
 She has starred as Kaede Tatsunokuchi in Your Voice: Kimikoe, Asahi Serizawa in The Idolmaster Shiny Colors, and Rinrin Takahashi in Trillion Game, and she has been part of the musical groups Now On Air and Kleissis.
 In October 2024, she made her solo singing debut with her album Crier.

 Biography

 Yuki Tanaka, a native of Tokyo, was born on 26 June 1998.
 Interested in singing since her youth, she developed an interest in acting after portraying an elementary school play's lead, as well as in voice acting after becoming interested in anime in junior high school.
 She was part of a junior high school chorus club and unsuccessfully tried to start a drama club in her high school.
 She graduated from Human Campus High School's Shinjuku Learning Center.

 She auditioned for the Kimikoe Audition for the 2017 film Your Voice: Kimikoe, and made her voice acting debut there as Kaede Tatsunokuchi.
 She also became part of the group Now On Air due to the audition.
 She later admitted in an interview that she had only been to this audition because her family did not support her career at the time.
 In July 2018, she became a founding member of the voice acting unit Kleissis.

 She voices Asahi Serizawa, one of the three members of the unit Straylight, in The Idolmaster Shiny Colors, a spinoff of The Idolmaster franchise.
 As part of the franchise, she has performed in several of Straylight's singles, one of which reached the Top 5 in the Oricon Singles Chart.

-Originally affiliated with Office PAC, she transferred to Hirata Office on 1 June 2023.

-On 1 April 2025, she transferred to Style Cube.

 In 2024, she starred as Rinrin Takahashi in Trillion Game.
 She is also voicing Selena Bandol in As a Reincarnated Aristocrat, I'll Use My Appraisal Skill, as well as performing the second season's ending theme "Familiar".

 On 2 October 2024, she made her solo singing debut with Lantis, with the album Crier.
-Her first solo concert "Yuki Tanaka 1st Live: Crier" will be held at Hulic Hall Tokyo on 11 January 2025.
+Her first solo concert "Yuki Tanaka 1st Live: Crier" was held at Hulic Hall Tokyo on 11 January 2025.

+Originally affiliated with Office PAC, she transferred to Hirata Office on 1 June 2023.
+On 1 April 2025, she transferred to Style Cube.
+On 1 February 2026, she transferred to Asleben.